-Sulphur, a preservative that’s widely used in winemaking (and most food industries) for its antioxidant and antibacterial properties.
-It plays an important role in preventing oxidisation, inhibiting bacterial growth, preventing browning, sanitising equipment used throughout the wine making process and maintaining a wine’s freshness, however is criticised by some and defended by others.
+Let's get to the bottom of whether we should think before we drink.
+Sulphur is a preservative that’s widely used in winemaking for its antioxidant and antibacterial properties.
+It plays an important role in preventing oxidisation, browning, inhibiting bacterial growth and sanitises equipment used throughout the wine making process, not to mention maintains a wine’s freshness.
+It's great for so many things, yet criticised by some and defended by others.

 A surprising fact is that wine contains about ten times less sulphites than most dried fruits, which can have levels up to 1000 ppm.
 So if you regularly eat dried fruit and do not have any adverse reaction you are probably not allergic to sulphites.

 By comparison, white wine ferments for a shorter time than red wine and the juice doesn't have contact with the grape skins.
 As a result, white wine tends to have more sugar than red wine, thereby attracting more bacteria.
 And you know what that means: more sulphites are needed to halt these microbes from growing wild and spoiling the wine.

 Still, there are always exceptions to the rule and not all white wines are high in sugar — dry brut and high-tannin white wines like Chardonnay are two such examples.
 When it comes to sulphites, it's not simply a matter of red vs. white.

 It’s worth considering that the result of a wine induced headache could unsurprisingly have something to do with the alcohol content.
 When you drink wine -- or any other type of alcohol -- the hormone that balances your internal hydration is suppressed.
 So, you end up going to the bathroom a lot more.
 This leads to dehydration, which may lead to a headache in the morning.
 Therefore potentially increasing the quality of your wine, and lowering the quantity could alleviate the risk of headache and enhance the whole wine drinking experience.